solyard/kesl-benchmark/README.md

 -fileSize int
-        File size in bytes that need to be generate for KESL scan-file task (default 1000000) -scansCount int
+        File size in bytes that need to be generate for KESL scan-file task (default 1000000) -keslCommand string
-        Number of tasks of scanning files in KESL (each task generate file for itself be ware with fileSize*scansCount formula) (default 10)
+        kesl-control command for file scanning (default "/opt/kaspersky/kesl/bin/kesl-control --scan-file %s --action Skip") -scansCount int
--threads int
+        Number of tasks of scanning files in KESL (default 10) -threads int
-        Number of gorutines that need to be running concurrently (default 4)
+        Number of gorutines that need to be running (default 4)
 ```